giulianamoroni/giulianamoroni/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=giulianamoroni&style=flat&color=blue)

-I'm an experienced market research & consumer insights professional with 6+ years of turning data into actionable strategies.
+I'm a market research & consumer insights professional with 6+ years of turning data into actionable strategies.
 My background spans both **quantitative** and **qualitative** research across the automotive and tech industries, with hands-on experience in both **Europe** and **Asia**.

 🔍 What I do best:
 - Design and analyze **quantitative surveys** (including Conjoint, MaxDiff, tracking studies)